offmywave011/masterconcrete/Ready-To-Use-UI.md

 - MRZ Scanner
 - Barcode and QR-Code Scanner

+The design and behavior of these ready-to-use Activities are based on our long years of experience as well as the feedback from our SDK customers.

+Customization:
+- UI: All colors and text resources ().
+- Behavior: Enable or disable features like Multi Page, Auto Snapping, Flash Light.
+- Use in workflows of your App: e.g. [Your Main Activity] => *[Document Scanner Activity]* => [Your Custom Review Activity] => *[Cropping Activity]* => [Your Custom Document Handling]...

 ## Dependencies

 The RTU UI components are distributed as a separate package.
 Add it as dependency to your project: